leenathomas01/phase-aligned-inquiry/case-study/06-lessons-for-paci.md

 **Why this matters:** This removes the need to convince anyone.
 The checklist either passed or failed.
 Argument is unnecessary.

+### Property 7: Non-graceful degradation

+PACI does not partially succeed.

+When phase boundaries are weakened — through time pressure, social dynamics, or implicit trust that "we're being careful enough" — the protocol does not produce slightly worse results.
+It produces results that are indistinguishable from biased inquiry.

+**Observable effect:** This case study maintained strict sequence discipline throughout.
+The protocol functioned.
+But the margin between functioning and collapsing is not gradual — it is a cliff.
+Relaxing any single phase boundary (e.g., allowing Execute to flag "interesting" patterns, or allowing Falsify to note "context" alongside verdicts) would have reintroduced the failure modes PACI exists to prevent.

+**Why this matters:** PACI is not robust to partial implementation.
+Teams cannot adopt "the spirit of PACI" without its structure.
+The structure *is* the contribution.
+Without it, what remains is standard research with extra steps.

 ---

 ## Why This Case Study Is Stronger Than a Theoretical Description